+SDOHs Objectives Strategies By September 30, 2027, the State of Missouri will implement specific strategies to more effectively assess the needs of older adults with the greatest social need.
+6.1: By September 2025, each AAA will ensure that its needs assessment tools include data about Asian American, Black or African American, Hispanic or Latino, Native Hawaiian and Pacific Islander, American Indian and Alaska Native older individuals, and older lesbian, gay, bisexual, and transgender (LGBT) persons.
+6.2: By September 2025, DHSS will conduct a statewide needs assessment of older adults, adults with disabilities, and caregivers.
+This assessment will include data about Asian American, Black or African American, Hispanic or Latino, Native Hawaiian and Pacific Islander, American Indian and Alaska Native older individuals, and older lesbian, gay, bisexual, and transgender (LGBT) persons.
 By September 30, 2027, the State of Missouri will implement specific strategies to increase services to OAA priority populations.
-6.3: By April 2025, DHSS will provide each AAA with baseline data to show the percent of services provided to OAA Priority Populations in FFY2024.
-6.4: By April 2026, each AAA will have increased services provided to at least one OAA Priority Population by at least 5%.
-6.5: By April 2027, each AAA will have increased services provided to at least one additional Priority Population by at least 5%. ••• By September 30, 2027, the State of Missouri will implement specific strategies to educate providers about serving older adults with greatest social need.
-6.6: By September 2024, DHSS will arrange training for the ten AAAs about how to gather LGB demographic information.
-6.7: By September 2026, at least one staff member from each AAA will participate in at least two Missouri Older Adult Alliance statewide meetings annually during FFY2024, FFY2025, and FFY2026.
+6.3: By April 2025, DHSS will provide each AAA with baseline data to show the percent of services provided to OAA priority populations in FFY2024.
+6.4: By April 2026, each AAA will have increased services provided to at least one OAA priority population by at least 5%.
+6.5: By April 2027, each AAA will have increased services provided to at least one additional priority population by at least 5%.
+By September 30, 2027, the State of Missouri will implement specific strategies to educate providers about serving LGBT older adults.
+6.6: By September 2024, DHSS will arrange training for the ten AAAs about how to gather LGBT demographic information.
+6.7: By September 2026, at least one staff member from each AAA will participate in at least two Missouri LGBT Older Adult Alliance statewide meetings annually during FFY2024, FFY2025, and FFY2026.
 By September 30, 2027, the State of Missouri will implement specific strategies to increase outreach to older adults with the greatest social need.
-6.8: By September 2025, the ten AAAs will create and share a list of public education and outreach tools that can be used to reach older adults with the greatest social need, including Asian American, Black or African American, Hispanic or Latino, Native Hawaiian and Pacific Islander, American Indian and Alaska Native older individuals, and older lesbian, gay, and bisexual, (LGB) persons.
+6.8: By September 2025, the ten AAAs will create and share a list of public education and outreach tools that can be used to reach older adults with the greatest social need, including Asian American, Black or African American, Hispanic or Latino, Native Hawaiian and Pacific Islander, American Indian and Alaska Native older individuals, and older lesbian, gay, bisexual, and transgender (LGBT) persons.

 6.9: By September 2027, each AAA will engage in at least three public education events that target older adults with the greatest social need.